Close Menu

 It was the German scientists Ingo Potrykus and Peter Beyer who developed the “Golden Rice” varieties that are biofortified by the introduction of genes that enable the edible endosperm of rice to produce beta-carotene.

-Since rice plants produce beta-carotene in the leaves but not in the grains, Potrykus and Beyer inserted two genes – one from a bacterium, the other from corn — that causes beta-carotene to be synthesized in the edible part of the plant as well.
+Since rice plants produce beta-carotene in the leaves but not in the grains, Potrykus and Beyer inserted two genes – one from a bacterium, the other from corn — that cause beta-carotene to be synthesized in the edible part of the plant as well.

 The International Rice Research Institute has also applied for approval of rice for human consumption in the United States and Canada and for cultivation in the Philippines.